matthew-brett/dyneweb/research/cv.rst

     assistant professor in the department of psychology in the university of Western Ontario.

-Member of the graduate committee for the MRC cognition and brain sciences unit 2007-2008
+I was a member of the graduate committee for the MRC cognition and brain sciences unit 2007-2008

 Undergraduate supervision
 =========================